 “As more stories emerge about children being separated from their parents at the border between Mexico and the U.S., doctors and scientists are warning that there could be long-term, irreversible health impacts on children if they’re not swiftly reunited.
 The head of the American Academy of Pediatrics went so far as to call the policy ‘child abuse’ and against ‘everything we stand for as pediatricians.’
-‘This is completely ridiculous and I’m approaching that not as someone who’s taking a position in the politics, but as a scientist,’ says Charles A. Nelson III, a professor of pediatrics and neuroscience at Harvard Medical School.
+‘This [family separation] is completely ridiculous and I’m approaching that not as someone who’s taking a position in the politics, but as a scientist,’ says Charles A. Nelson III, a professor of pediatrics and neuroscience at Harvard Medical School.
 ‘We just know the science does not support that this is good for kids.’”

 (Lussenhop, Jessica; “The Health Impact of Separating Migrant Children From Parents”; BBC News [North America]; 6/19/2018.)

-Even when the government begins trying to reunite families whose cases have been settled, the record keeping between departments (DHS, ICE, HHS) has been so slipshod that they will be unable to locate many of the children.
+Even when the government begins trying to reunite families whose cases have been settled, the record-keeping between departments (DHS, ICE, HHS) has been so slipshod that they will be unable to locate many of the children.
 Innumerable mothers and fathers have been deported without their kids and have no idea where their children are.
 Most parents in custody don’t know where their children are.
-Reports that communication among separated families has been allowed are mostly lies — HHS cannot find and match the children with their respective parents to communicate.
+Reports that communication among separated families has been allowed mostly are lies — HHS cannot find and match the children with their respective parents to communicate.

-Trump has not rescinded the zero tolerance prosecution policy.
+Trump has not rescinded the zero-tolerance prosecution policy.
 This means the inevitable overload of migrant families arrested at the border will continue to be detained (albeit together) indefinitely while their cases are prosecuted.
 The three existing family detention centers are full, and few plans have been made to deal with the imminent onslaught of new cases.

 Policy and Children